EKupra/django-blog-analyzer/README.md

 2. **Get Free Analysis**: View overall score, topic detection, and 3 free recommendations
 3. **Unlock Full Report**: Register to see all premium insights and detailed recommendations
 4. **Share Results**: Use the Share dropdown to export or share on social media

-## 📸 Screenshots

-*Coming soon - Add screenshots of your application in action*

 ## 📁 Project Structure